Rikemannen/obsidian-sync/Journal/October 01 2025.md

+Fuck i deleted my dream entry, i did not know what if dreamt about except for dreaming about forgetting it, well not thats not a dream, idk.

 what
 Did this shit not save or what???? iLL oops ill just write this again, we had history and we were talking about the swedish revolution, when the teacher talked about who was missing in a list of important people/companies the fire alarm went and we had to go, the teacher was like "NOO!", i also wrote my notes in markdown fsr and it looked much better (remember on paer)